June 23, 2021 The Vein Institute

 • DVT (deep vein thrombosis): a history of blood clots in the legs means you’re at risk of fluid build-up that can lead to venous ulcers.

-• Genetics: family history can predispose you to weak veins and risk of developing vein disease.
+• Genetics: family history can predispose you to weak veins.

-• Hormonal factors: being female, pregnancy and birth control, all increase your chances of developing venous insufficiency and ulcers.
+• Hormonal factors: pregnancy, menstruation, and menopause all increase your chances of developing venous insufficiency and ulcers

-• Lifestyle factors: smoking, obesity and sedentary lifestyle (prolonged sitting/standing) can cause venous insufficiency.
+• Lifestyle factors: smoking, obesity and a sedentary lifestyle (prolonged sitting/standing) can cause venous insufficiency.

 • Damage: in rare cases, an injury such as a burn or trauma to the muscle can cause venous ulcers.